CyberT33N/javascript-cheat-sheet/README.md

 // if under 18 voteable will be "Too young"
 // if over 18 votable will be "Old enough" voteable = (age < 18) ?
 "Too young":"Old enough";

+// alternative you can write it like this voteable = age < 18 ?
+"Too young":"Old enough";
 ```
 </details>